PieterjanMontens/pyghotess/README.md

 # Run locally with config file
 > poetry run api --config config.toml
 ```

+### Websocket usage
+Doc to be done, see `/tests/behave/steps/ws_steps.py` for an example implentation.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.